 Other Feature Considerations

 There are many brands of canister filters on the market to choose from.
-Some of the most popular traditional canisters are Eheim, Fluval, and Magnum, just to name a few (read reviews & compare prices).
-No matter what brand you buy, each manufacturer has their own distinctive characteristics in design, so doing your research on the different types is very important.
+Some of the most popular traditional canisters are Eheim, Fluval, and Magnum, just to name a few.
+No matter what brand you buy, each manufacturer has its distinctive characteristics in design, so doing your research on the different types is very important.
 Some are designed with special features, such as ones that use powder or diatomaceous earth to step the filtration up to very fine levels.
-Robert Fenner says these types can be sub-classified as "pressurized filters" that can really jack up your electric bill, so they are better used periodically rather than continually.
+Robert Fenner says these types can be sub-classified as "pressurized filters" that can jack up your electric bill, so they are better used periodically rather than continually.